anushka-cseatmnc/Emotional-Support-Wellness-Web-App/README.md

 │   ├── sentiment_model.pt      # Trained Sentiment Analysis Model
 │── README.md                   # Project documentation
 │── run.sh                      # Shell script to start backend and frontend

+## 🛠️ Note

+The project is still in development, and the current repository primarily showcases work in progress.